-Mood Regulation Skills Group.
-The Mood Regulation Skills Group is a modulebased skills group for adolescents (14-18 years old) who have difficulties managing their mood.
+• Mood Regulation Skills Group

+The Mood Regulation Skills Group is a module-based skills group for adolescents (14-18 years old) who have difficulties managing their mood.
 Based on the core concepts of DBT and CBT, this group focuses on building skills in the following areas: emotion regulation, distress tolerance, interpersonal effectiveness, and stress management.

+• Behavioral Activation Treatment Study for Adolescent Depression

-BA, CT and CBT Treatment Studies for Depression.
-Interns are also assigned some psychotherapy cases through the Emory's ongoing depression research studies.
-One study focuses on Behavioral Activation vs. Cognitive Therapy for adolescents with depression, while another study uses Cognitive Behavioral Therapy to treat adults with depression.
+Interns are also assigned some psychotherapy cases through Emory's ongoing depression research studies.
+One study focuses on Behavioral Activation (BA) for adolescents with depression.
 This affords interns the opportunity to get training and supervision in manualized approaches to empirically supported treatments for depression.
+Interns who elect to serve as a study therapist for the BA study will be required to take on a minimum of 1 patient for the full 16 sessions and attend a weekly BA study supervision at 12PM on Thursdays.

-Assessment Clinic.
+• Assessment Clinic

 CAMP offers comprehensive, multidisciplinary clinical evaluations for children, adolescents, and young adults ages 6 - 25, including diagnostic evaluations and psycho-educational testing.
 Patients and families are provided a comprehensive written report including treatment and academic recommendations.
 Psychology interns will be involved in assessment and report writing for the duration of their internship experience.

-In addition to clinical responsibilities, psychology interns will be present on Thursdays for the following activities.
-They will attend a weekly, one-hour casedisposition meeting at 10:00 a.m. wherein faculty and trainees discuss new cases, discuss ongoing cases requiring care by multiple providers, and present challenging clinical cases for consultation.
-Interns also attend a one hour of didactics at 1:00 p.m., as well as a bi-weekly hour-long research meeting and a bi-weekly hour-long consultation team meeting at 11:00 a.m.
+In addition to clinical responsibilities, psychology interns will be present on Thursdays for the following activities: They will attend a weekly, one-hour case-disposition meeting at 10:00 a.m.

+wherein faculty and trainees discuss new cases, discuss ongoing cases requiring care by multiple providers, and present challenging clinical cases for consultation.
+Interns also attend one hour of didactics at 1:00 p.m., as well as a bi-weekly hour-long research meeting and a bi-weekly hour-long consultation team meeting at 11:00 a.m.

 Each intern has one hour of individual supervision per week and three hours of group supervision.
 Group supervision comprises one hour of assessment supervision, one hour of therapy supervision, and one hour of supervision on cases interns see for the ongoing research studies.
 Supervisors and interns coordinate individual and group supervision times during the orientation period.
 Second-year interns will also have an opportunity to supervise a first-year intern on one case for three months; the second-year intern will be supervised and guided by an internship training faculty supervisor, who will be ultimately responsible for the case, during this three-month period.
 Interns are expected to spend a total of 20 hours per week in these activities.